 October 4, 1957.
 On this date, the Soviet Union launched Sputnik I, the first artificial satellite to orbit the Earth.
 According to many space historians, the Space Age began on this date.

-It was a polished metal sphere, made of aluminum alloy.
-It was 58 centimeters (23 inches) in diameter – about the size of a beach ball – and weighed just 184 pounds.
+Sputnik was a polished metal sphere made of aluminum alloy.
+It was 23 inches (58 cm) in diameter – about the size of a beach ball – and weighed just 184 pounds (83 kilograms).
 Its four external radio antennae were meant to broadcast radio pulses.
 And broadcast they did.
 For 21 days in 1957, people around the globe heard Sputnik’s unassuming beep beep on the radio.

 Want to hear it?
 Check out the video below.